 How to report a dangerous structure

-If you wish to report a building or structure that poses a potential danger, during normal office hours.
-Please use our contacts panel on the left.
+If you wish to report a building or structure that poses a potential danger, please use the link below.

 Information to be provided:-